HatAndBread/Dommie/README.md

 ## Child Components

-You can break up your components into smaller components and use them as children of other components.
-State can be passed down to child components, and child components can update the state of the parent component.
+Dommie allows you to break your UI into smaller components, which can pass and update state between parent and child components.

 ```typescript
 // components/Hello.ts